-The downsides to a single geared bike is that some hills will be more diffcult to conquer (depending on the power of the motor), and that it is possible to spin out more easily.
-This is where your cadence goes higher than is comfortable - a bit like being stuck in the little ring on a descent.
+The main downside to a single geared bike is that some hills will be more difficult to conquer (depending on the power of the motor).
+You'll also spin out more easily.
+(This is where your pedalling cadence goes higher than is comfortable - a bit like being stuck in the little ring on a descent.)

-At the moment, there seem to be more folding e-bikes and urban e-bikes that have adopted the single-speed philosophy and so that’s what you’ll see on our list.
-If you want to see a more rounded overview of the different types of e-bikes on offer, then read our overall guide to the best electric bikes.
+There are more folding and urban e-bikes that have adopted the single-speed philosophy and so that’s what you’ll see on our list.
+If you want to see a more rounded overview of the different types of e-bikes on offer, then head over to our overall guide to the best electric bikes.

 The FLIT M2 has been released since we reviewed the FLIT-16, but we loved the ride quality of this innovative folding bike.
 Not only is it lightweight, at just over 15kg, it’s seriously compact and a genuine multi-modal commute option.